yrch1/yrch1.github.io/README.md

 - Handle L3 support requests (together with the rest of the team).
 - Work with the agile iterative/incremental mindset and best practices, and participate actively in the different ceremonials.

+### Chief Information Officer at Diners Club Spain
+*April 2018 – January 2022*

+Being CIO in any company means to ensure that information technology adds the maximum value to our company to facilitate the success of our business.
+As CIO I am responsible for the three Diners Club IT pillars: Development, Infrastructures and Operations, seeking a seamless work between them in the technical evolution where the company is involved.

+#### Responsibilities:

+- Member of C-Suit Board
+- Development team management, leading Java and .Net projects
+- Direct and organise IT-related projects
+- Collaborate with other professionals to determine functional and non-functional requirements for new software or applications
+- Analyse the costs, value and risks of information technology to advise management and suggest actions
+- R&D
+- BAU

 ## Education